mikuso/ocpp-rpc/README.md

 The client will attempt to connect to the `RPCServer` specified in `options.url`.

-Returns a `Promise` which will either resolve upon successfully connecting, or reject if the connection fails.
+Returns a `Promise` which will either resolve to a `result` object upon successfully connecting, or reject if the connection fails.

+* `result` {Object}
+  * `response` {http.ServerResponse} - The response to the client's upgrade request.

 #### client.sendRaw(message)